What is an electronic drum set

-Vick Firth offers some of the best pads for the drummer to develop as much technique as possible and the 12″ VFPAS pad is this company's best selling pad.
+Vick Firth offers some of the best pads for the drummer to develop as much technique as possible, and the 12″ VFPAS pad is this company's best selling pad.
 It features a 12″ practice area, highly impact-resistant rubber and a surface that helps develop bounces quickly.
 Its rubber is the quietest on the market.

 Practice pad Remo 10

-Remo, as any specialist in accessories for drummers, offers the standard practice pad, one of the most sold on the market for its high resistance to shocks and the rebounding capacity of its material.
+Remo, as any specialist in accessories for drummers, offers the standard practice pad, one of the most purchased on the market for its high resistance to shocks and the rebounding capacity of its material.
 This device has a 10″ radius and the surface is tension adjustable.

 Differences between an electronic drum kit for beginners, intermediate and advanced drummers

-- Sensitivity: In electronic drums for beginners, sensitivity does not exist, but in the intermediate ranges, manufacturers are starting to incorporate in the pads two strike zones, attenuators and some interesting effects.
+- Sensitivity: In electronic drums for beginners, sensitivity doesn't exist, but in the intermediate ranges, manufacturers are starting to incorporate in the pads two strike zones, attenuators and some interesting effects.
 However, in the higher ranges, sensitivity is found in all pads, with up to three sensitivity zones in each pad and multiple effects to enrich the sounds.

 - Configuration: In the lower ranges, the modules have fewer configuration possibilities, are less intuitive, there are fewer buttons for everything.